Our Vision: The Grid of the future

 - Grid Distribution

-Each 250 kilowatt Mainspring product, in the footprint of a parking space, can save 450 metric tons of carbon emissions per year compared to the US average grid running on natural gas, or the rough equivalent of removing 100 passenger cars from the road or installing 375 kW of rooftop solar.6-8 When running on 100% renewable gas it can save 1,400 metric tons, or more than three times as much.
+Each 250 kilowatt Mainspring product, in the footprint of a parking space, can save up to 450 metric tons of carbon emissions per year compared to the US average grid running on natural gas, or the rough equivalent of removing 100 passenger cars from the road or installing 375 kW of rooftop solar.6-8 When running on 100% renewable gas it can save 1,400 metric tons, or more than three times as much.
 At scale, the numbers can be transformative while adding critical resilience and cutting costs for households and businesses alike.

 The clean, efficient, affordable, and resilient grid of the future is within reach.
 By firming intermittent renewables with dispatchable, low-cost, fuel-flexible generation, we can accelerate the transformation of the grid for the benefit of all.